Why Draper Esprit doubled down on its status as a publicly listed VC – TechCrunch

 The Irish story has a very long heritage.
 They always used to be our largest shareholder, the Irish government, through the Ireland Strategic Investment Fund.
 They might be the second or third largest shareholder that we still have, but there is a very long relationship between Simon and I and the investment group over there.

-And Ireland is renowned for great education, whether that be in the South through Trinity and UCD [in Dublin], or whether that be the North through Queen’s [University Belfast].
+And Ireland is renowned for great education, whether that be in the south through Trinity and UCD [in Dublin], or whether that be the north through Queen’s [University Belfast].
 So, there’s been a great education system, great engineering infrastructure.
 They have greatly benefited from the Facebooks of the world, and the Googles of the world having [offices] in Ireland.
 That’s all the positives, and we have two investors in Ireland.

 The downside is that it is relatively small.
 The numbers of Series A and later-stage growth deals that come out of Ireland are still a lot less than other cities.
 So we are fans of Ireland; the talent there is fantastic, but it’s a part of an ecosystem instead of another London or another Berlin.